Intellectual property protection by Nintendo: Copyright circumvention

 Nintendo became more proactive as they entered the Famicom/NES period.
 Nintendo had witnessed the events of a flooded game market that occurred in the United States in the early 1980s that led to the 1983 video game crash, and with the Famicom had taken business steps, such as controlling the cartridge production process, to prevent a similar flood of video game clones.
-Famicom, however, had lacked any lockout mechanics, and numerous unauthorized bootleg cartridges were made across the Asian regions.
+The Famicom, however, had lacked any lockout mechanics, and numerous unauthorized bootleg cartridges were made across the Asian regions.
 Nintendo took a step to create its "Nintendo Seal of Quality" stamped on the games it made to dissuade consumers from purchasing these bootlegs, and as it prepared the Famicom for entry to Western regions as the NES, incorporated a lock-out system that only allowed authorized game cartridges they manufactured to be playable on the system.
 After the NES's release, Nintendo took legal action against companies that attempted to reverse-engineer the lockout mechanism to make unauthorized games for the NES.
 While Nintendo was successful to prevent reverse engineering of the lockout chip in the case Atari Games Corp. v.
 Nintendo of America Inc., they failed to prevent devices like Game Genie from being used to provide cheat codes for players in the case Lewis Galoob Toys, Inc. v.
 Nintendo of America, Inc..
-Nintendo settled with the rental chain Blockbuster in Nintendo of America, Inc. v.
+The Blockbuster rental chain settled with Nintendo in the Nintendo of America, Inc. v.
 Blockbuster Entertainment Corp. case after they began including photocopies of Nintendo's game manuals in rented games.

 A unique exception was the Christian video game developer Wisdom Tree, which was an offshoot of unlicensed game developer Color Dreams who previously published NES titles without Nintendo's approval, resorting to workarounds such as a voltage spike to temporarily knock the CIC chip offline, bypassing the NES's security.
 Color Dreams previously faced difficulties selling their games to mainstream retailers as Nintendo threatened to cease selling games to retailers that sold unlicensed NES games.
 Unlike most developers of unlicensed NES games, Nintendo remained reticent and did not take legal action against Wisdom Tree, likely due to fears of a public relations backlash from parents and religious groups.